malopeza1226/mdq-viewer/README.md

 # mdq — a jq-like tool for markdown

-`mdq` lets you query, filter, and format markdown documents from the command line.
+`mdq` lets you format (in terminal), filter and format markdown documents from the command line.
 Think `jq`, but for markdown.

 ## Features